 In the 1970s, manufacturers rolled out the first cars with plastic decorative elements.
 Later in the 80s, they also introduced more functional parts like plastic headlights, bumpers, and fenders.

 In the early 2000s, automotive manufacturers unveiled the first plastic structural components for cars, which had the advantage of being more lightweight than their metal counterparts, unlocking improved fuel efficiency and cheaper production.
-Today, injection molding is now a dominant production method for manufacturing plastic car parts in the automotive industry.
+Today, injection molding has become a dominant production method used by automotive plastic manufacturers for producing plastic car parts across the industry.

 Advantages of Injection Molding for Automotive Applications